 You can edit the command aliases and change them to what you want.
 After you finish, save this file.
 You might need to restart your AutoCAD after doing your modification.
 (Or you can run REINIT to reload your acad.pgp – thanks to Alex Serdakowski)

 I have comments from Alex Serdakowski and Marty saying that there is another way to modify AutoCAD command aliases easily.
-We have to use express tool to do this.
+We have to use an express tool to do this.
 This tool name is Command Alias Editor.
-You can access it from menu: Express>Tools>Command Alias Editor.
+You can access it from menu: Express>Tools>Command Aliases.